-On the basis of the current level of detail all access requirements appear capable of achieving compliance, with some minor issues concerning door circulation considered easily resolved.
+On the basis of the current level of detail all access requirements appear capable of achieving compliance.
 Further work will be required during design development stage to ensure appropriate outcomes are achieved.

 5.2 Passenger Lifts

 The BCA and DDA Premises Standards contain requirements for passenger lifts and circulation areas for the use of persons with disabilities.
 These requirements can be summarised as follows: